chadananda/Imbrium/README.md

 ### 2. Search Objects

 - Override Lunr.js search to accept detailed search object
-- Provide registered function for fetching text by id then index array of ids
+- Optional function for fetching text sections/documents by id
   - Same function and id can then be used for secondary search/display
-- Provide function for determining (or even providing) trie index to use for each word
+- Optional function for determining (or even providing) trie index to use for each word
-- Provide function for providing secondary search analysis on each hit
+- Optional function for providing secondary search analysis on each hit
 - Provide split up search phrase supporting more advanced syntax such as:
     - exclude flag __-word__
     - metadata search __(authorname, booktitle, subject)__